AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson4.rst

 In this model, we therefore need two drivers, to specify motions for the two DOF.
 We therefore also need two measures, which we will chose to be measures of the shoulder and elbow joint angle values.

-.. note:: **There is no unique way to choose measures that need to be driven (i.e. constrained).
-What's important is that
+.. note:: It is only important that the measures being driven represent the total independent model DOFs.
-    the measures represent the total number of DOFs in your model.** For example in this arm model, we could have used the X and Y coordinates of the end-point of the ForeArm segment (the wrist), instead of the shoulder and elbow angles.
-    **Creating driver constraints for more than 2 DOFs in this case would over-constrain the model and lead to errors.**
+    For this arm model with 2DOF remaining, we can apply motion drivers to the shoulder & elbow joints OR the X and Y coordinates of the end-point of the ForeArm segment (the wrist).
+Creating more than 2 driver constraints will over-constrain the model and lead to errors.

 Creating a constant velocity joint motion
 ------------------------------------------